 ABOUT THE BAND

-Formed in 2008, Analog Jazz as a collective and creative endeavor.
+Formed in 2008, Analog Jazz is a collective and creative endeavor.
 Featuring contemporary smooth Jazz stylings, it combines instrumental leads with some strategically placed vocal arrangements modestly tossed in.
 The musical influence of the group draws upon the early foundations of West Coast Jazz while simultaneously producing more modern arrangements.
-Any Jazz fan will appreciate Analog Jazz’s arrangements of covers from such noted artists as Horace Silver, Grover Washington Jr., Herbie Hancock, and David Sanborn.
-The band is not afraid to try most anything and their repertoire shows it.
+Any jazz fan will appreciate Analog Jazz’s arrangements of covers from such noted artists as Horace Silver, Grover Washington Jr., Herbie Hancock, and David Sanborn.
+The band is not afraid to try almost anything and their repertoire shows it.
 We effortlessly blend custom covers of Traditional Jazz, Contemporary Jazz, and even Top 40 in an undeniably smooth approach.
 But don’t let the “smooth approach” fool you, the band likes to get funky and then turn around and serve up a nice groove that dancers find hard to resist.
 An Analog Jazz performance is a professionally crafted expression of music appreciation that people of all ages seem to really enjoy.
 Come join us sometime!